SmarterApp/RDW_Documentation/deploy/Upgrade.v1_2.AWS.md

 * Unknown Gender
 * English Language Acquisition Status

-It involves some minor architectural changes:
+It involves some minor technical changes:
+* Fix/change the memory settings for all apps
 * Reorganize application and tenant properties

 TODO - Because there are schema changes, the data warehouse and reporting data mart must be migrated.
 This may take a couple hours depending on the amount of data involved.
 Combined with the non-trivial changes to the system configuration, this means the upgrade process may take 2-4 hours.
 It is important to alert the user base and any 3rd party data feeds of the extended downtime required for this upgrade.